vitalyq/frontend-cookbook/favicons.md

 Backup should contain:

-- Original SVG or 512 pixel or larger square PNG
+- Original SVG or 512 pixels or larger square PNG
 - Files used to create 16x16, 32x32, or both icons if these icons were overridden
 - Files used to create other icons which were overridden